-In response to a public commission from the Ministry of Culture for an exhibition under the title of "Curios & Mirabilia", Georg Ettl was invited to create an artwork for the outside walls of the Gothic gallery wing of the Oiron castle, evoking an original mural by Claude Gouffier, Henri II's equerry, in honour of his horses.
-One important condition laid down by the Historical monuments Committee was that the artwork must be reversible; i.e. removable without damage to the support.
+In response to a public commission from the Ministry of Culture for an exhibition under the title of "Cabinet of Curiosities", Georg Ettl was invited to create an artwork for the castle's exterior Gothic gallery.
+The only precondition of the Historical Monuments' Board of Directors was that the art had to be "removable" - in other words, erasable or "undone" without damage to the stone wall.

 THE APOCALYPSE, SAINT BERNARD, ROMANS, FRANCE, 1997-2000

-Six stained glass windows at the West end of Saint Bernard's church at Romans (Drôme, France).
+Six stained glass windows at the West end of Saint Bernard's Church in Romans-sur-Isère (Drôme, France).
 Blown glass, lead, tin.
 Circular window: diameter 2.5m.
 Remaining windows each 5m high.

-Whilst two of the stained glass windows show Man entering the city of Jerusalem, accompanied by a procession of mankind's suffering and instruments of alienation, the circular window depicts God's descent on earth.
-Upper segments of the windows show scenes from the new Jerusalem where souls are saved in a riot of exuberant colours and movement, accompanied by the jubilations of attendant angel musicians.
+Whilst the two large stained glass windows show humanity entering the city of Jerusalem, accompanied by a procession of human suffering and instruments of alienation, the circular windows depicts God's descent onto earth.
+Upper segments of the large windows show scenes from the new Jerusalem where souls, accompanied by the jubilations of attendant angelic musicians, are joyously saved in a riot of exuberant colours and movement.

 "BATTLE OF THE KINGS", ABBEY OF SAINT-SAVIN SUR GARTEMPE,

-Mural drawing for the refectory at Saint Savin sur Gartempe Abbey (Vienne, France).
+Mural drawing for the abbey at Saint Savin sur Gartempe Abbey (Vienne, France).

 Drawing.
 Length: 30m.
 Hight: 6,5m.
 Width of gable wall: 8m.